mgczarnievicz/css-responsive-book-quotes/README.md

 # Book Quotes - Responsive Web Page

 Welcome to the **Book Quotes** web page repository!
 This simple yet elegant project serves as an example of how to create a **responsive web page** using only vanilla HTML and CSS.
-It was designed to demonstrate the concepts and techniques taught during the **CSS Responsive** session.
+It was designed to demonstrate the concepts and techniques taught during the **CSS Responsive** session, without previous knowledge of flex, grid and css variables

 ## Overview